reneenordholm/avidcraft/README.md

-# AVIDcraft || A Space to Create
+# AVIDcraft

-Platform for creatives to sell their wares.
+A platform for creatives to sell their wares.

 ### Installing